cypress-io/cypress-documentation/content/api/commands/getcookies.md

 - `secure`
 - `value`

-`cy.getCookies()` is a command, not a query.
+`cy.getCookies()` is not a query.
 It will not update the returned list if further cookies are added after it initially executes.

 ## Examples